tfh0007/Air-Traffic-Controller-Application/README.md

 - Used Exception handeling to prevent user invalid entries from corrupting the program
 - Implemented action listeners so the user could interact with objects
 - Made the experience unique to every user by gathering data on every customer
+- Used parsers for assigning format to date objects

 ## Visual Demonstration of the Product